About the Project

 While it is widely recognized that new approaches are needed to address long-term maintenance and sustainability of WASH services, there has been limited exploration of what approaches work, what benefit they bring to sustainability, and how they can be applied effectively.

-LINC and a consortium of partners are breaking new ground in the USAID Sustainable WASH Systems (SWS) Learning Partnership, a $15.3 million activity being implemented from 2016 to 2021.
-The partnership seeks to generate and apply evidence on how systems approaches can improve the sustainability of WASH programs.
-This activity tests new ideas, approaches, and tools to overcome barriers to sustainability in Cambodia, Ethiopia, Kenya, and Uganda.
+LINC and a consortium of partners implemented the groundbreaking USAID Sustainable WASH Systems (SWS) Learning Partnership, a $15.3 million activity from 2016 to 2021.
+The partnership sought to generate and apply evidence on how systems approaches can improve the sustainability of WASH programs.
+This activity tested new ideas, approaches, and tools to overcome barriers to sustainability in Cambodia, Ethiopia, Kenya, and Uganda.

-With the overall leadership of the University of Colorado Boulder , LINC is supporting three main activities:
+With the overall leadership of the University of Colorado Boulder , LINC supported three main activities:

-• In Ethiopia, LINC is working alongside partners IRC Netherlands and Tetra Tech to foster learning and collaboration among local stakeholders in the WASH sector.
-LINC is conducting a series of organizational network analyses to aid local stakeholders in designing and monitoring their initiatives.
-Additionally, we are applying network strengthening methodologies to support the health and resilience of local coalitions over time.
+- In Ethiopia, LINC worked alongside partners IRC Netherlands and Tetra Tech to foster learning and collaboration among local stakeholders in the WASH sector.
+LINC conducted a series of organizational network analyses to aid local stakeholders in designing and monitoring their initiatives.
+Additionally, we applied network strengthening methodologies to support the health and resilience of local coalitions over time.

 Read Our Research Products